h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/L6_Decision_Trees.md

 # Lecture 6: Decision Trees

 ## Overview
 This module introduces decision tree learning algorithms, from basic concepts to advanced techniques.
-You'll learn how decision trees make decisions by recursively partitioning the feature space, explore algorithms like ID3, C4.5, and CART, understand entropy and information gain, and learn about overfitting, pruning, and ensemble methods like Random Forest.
+You'll learn how decision trees make decisions by recursively partitioning the feature space, explore algorithms like ID3, C4.5, and CART, understand entropy and information gain, and learn about overfitting, pruning, and advanced decision tree topics.

 ### Lecture 6.1: Foundations of Decision Trees
 - [[L6_1_Decision_Tree_Concept|Decision Tree Concept]]: Basic structure and decision-making process